DonsRepo/FormPal/README.md

 ========

-This algorithm compares a user's ideal exercise motion to any new motion, giving them feedback if they've deviated from it.
+This algorithm compares a user's ideal exercise motion to any new motion, giving them feedback if they're at risk of injury.
 The project was developed using embedded C within Keil uVision.
 It runs on a Texas Instruments TM4C123GXL microcontroller and an Invensense 9150 IMU communicating via I^2^C protocol.
 It is intuitive and simple to use; the user interacts with the device through motion + the TM4C's onboard